 Name Conditions for use Pheromones Attractant, sexual behaviour disrupter; only in traps and dispensers.
-Pyrethroids (only deltamethrin or lambdacyhalothrin) Insecticide; only in traps with specific attractants; only against Bactrocera oleae and Ceratitis capitata Wied.
-Diammonium phosphate Restricted to European Regulation certification.
-Only as attractant in traps
+Pyrethroids (only deltamethrin or lambdacyhalothrin) Restricted to certification according to European Regulation.
+Insecticide; only in traps with specific attractants; only against Bactrocera oleae and Ceratitis

 4. Methods and substances for disinfection and cleaning of facilities